Attorney Kim Hunter

 In her practice as a criminal and DUI attorney in South King County, Ms. Hunter emphasizes criminal defense work with a special interest in domestic violence and DUI cases.

 From 2010 – 2015, she was named by Super Lawyers Magazine as a Washington Rising Star.
 Rising Stars names the state’s top up-and-coming attorneys.
-Then in January of 2015, she was named a Washington Super Lawyer, an honor that she received again in January of 2016 and in 2017 as well.
+Then in January of 2015, she was named a Washington Super Lawyer, an honor that she has received again every year since then.
 She has been awarded the Washington State Bar Association’s Pro Bono Award every year since 2004, and in 2015, she was chosen as one of the top two women attorneys for DUI defense in Washington State.

 Ms. Hunter is a member of the Washington State Bar Association and the King County Bar Association.
 She serves on the board for the Criminal Law Section of the Washington State Bar Association.
 She is also a member of the National College of DUI Defense and the National Association of Criminal Defense Attorneys.
 Ms. Hunter also served as co-chair of the Criminal Justice Institute in 2010, and 2012 – 2015.